ericPantarotto/react_ultimateCourse/_notes/notes.md

 these warnings right here that will then allow other developers to catch bugs like this.

+## How React Works behind the scenes

+### Components, Instances and Elements

+Component can be seen as the template, the blue-print, while  an instance is the actual physical manifestation of a component living in the component tree.

+#### Components & Instances

+**<span style='color: #495fcb'> Note:** And we also say that a UI is made up of components, not of component instances, even though instances would technically be more accurate.

+#### Instances

+JSX get converted to multiple `React.createElement` function calls.
+Then as *React* calls these functions, the result will be a React element.

+So a React element is basically the result of using a component in our code.
+It's simply a big immutable JavaScript object that React keeps in memory.

+A **React element** basically contains all the information that is necessary in order to create DOM elements for the current component instance.
+And so it's this React element that will eventually be converted to actual **DOM elements**, and then painted onto the screen by the browser.

+So based on all this, the DOM elements are the actual, final and visual representation of the components instance in the browser.
+And again, it's not React elements that are rendered to the DOM.
+React elements just live inside the React app and have nothing to do with the DOM.
+They are simply converted to DOM elements when they are painted on the screen in this final step.

+So this is the journey from writing a single component to using it multiple times in our code as a blueprint all the way until it's converted to a React element, and then rendered as HTML elements into the DOM.
 <!---
 [comment]: it works with text, you can rename it how you want